CodeWithAloha/resilienthawaii.org/content/_index.md

 ### Symptoms/When should you get screened?

-To help manage available healthcare resources for the public statewide, the **DOH advises everyone to take the following steps:**
+To help manage available healthcare resources for the public statewide, the Hawaii **Department of Health (DOH) advises everyone to take the following steps:**

 1. Stay home if you are not well or experiencing mild to moderate flu-like symptoms.